Press

 Writing about the press is a tricky business.
 They are experts in stringing characters into words, words into sentences, sentences into paragraphs and paragraphs into articles, all at a speed where they appear to go faster than light.
 We are the amateur Davids in comparison with these Goliaths.

 The "press" is an old word that refers to the device that was used to replicate their articles.
-A better word to characterize our topic is "journalism", but we stick to "press" because ... well because.
+A better word to characterize our topic is "media", but we stick to "press" because ... well because.

 We want to deal with only a fragment of the contents dealt with by the press.
 Sports, science, entertainment, celebrity trivia, travel, art, etc. will be ignored.
 Instead we want to focus on just politics.
-At the same time we do not restrict ourselves to the traditional printed media but include what is being delivered over the radio, on TV and now over the Web.
+At the same time we do not restrict ourselves to the traditional printed form but include what is being delivered over the radio, on TV and now over the Web.

 Press Function